 When I was young and naive, losing hair seemed like a terrifying health obstacle I could never face.
 Now days though, my hair has completely grown back.
 In fact no one would ever know I had such a struggle!

 Even when I knew nothing about it, hair loss always seemed to be caused by something going on inside my body.
-Now I that have about 10 years of experience, it seems to be a symptom of other health issues; digestion and liver issues or stress and hormones imbalances.
+Now that I have about 10 years of experience, it seems to be a symptom of other health issues; digestion and liver issues or stress and hormone imbalances.
 If I do wake up with more hair shed than usual I can quickly re-adjust my lifestyle to stop it.